kubocery/ex32/README.md

 # Simple Package for ATC

-This is a repo for Advanced Topics in Computing, Exercise 32 by Jakub Cery and Andrea Srnakova (group 2)
+This is a repo for Advanced Topics in Computing, Exercise 32 by Jakub Cery, Andrea Srnakova and Zofia Albrychiewicz (group 2)

 Most of the things should work fine